osgi/docs/specification/errata.md

 ### 137.12.2.18

-The`options` parameter is optional.
+The `options` parameter is optional.

 ### 140.4

-When a failure occurs during`Servlet.init()`, the system treats the servlet as unusable and attempts to find an alternative servlet matching the request.
+When a failure occurs during `Servlet.init()`, the system treats the servlet as unusable and attempts to find an alternative servlet matching the request.
 The specification incorrectly stated that the system did not attempt to find an alternative servlet.

 ### 140.11.2

 If the Servlet API is provided by another bundle, the Http Whiteboard implementation _must_ be a consumer of the API and require the contract.

-## Core Release 5
+## Release 5

 ### 3.3.3

 The Provide-Capability header syntax is corrected to make clear that attribute type and List element type are optional.
-They both default to`String`.
+They both default to `String`.

     typed-attr ::=  extended ( ':' type )? '=' argument
     list       ::= 'List' ( '<' scalar '>' )?